J-Holliday/RaspiAudio/README.md

-# RaspiAudio - hachiouji
+# RaspiAudio - takao

 ====

 ## Overview

 [master]
-[hachiouji]
+[takao]

-Hachiouji is heir to tachikawa.
+Takao is heir to takao.

 !Important
-Tachikawa have realized that input wavfile to julius-server.
-* First, execute "$ python ASRServer.py &"
-* Second, execute "$ python ASRClient.py" (or such name)
-Then, I can get Julius-output.

-Therefore, tachikawa give roll of current-branch to new branch hachiouji. hachiouji is expected that Julius with wavfile become useful.
+Hachiouji had suddnly problem which Julius with wavfile become unuseful.
+Then hachiouji have fixed fortunately.
+So, current hachiouji is as backup, and takao take over hachioji's roll.

 ## Status

-Branch Create:02102336
+Branch Create:02121227

 ## Description

-Hachiouji has below policy.
+Takao has below policy.(equal hachioji)

 1. Make julius with wavfile become useful.